senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

     1. :ballot_box_with_check: `Require status checks to pass before merging`.
         1. :ballot_box_with_check: `Require branches to be up to date before merging`.
             1. Search and add *ALL* required status checks for the respective repository.
+               - Ex. type `lint` in the search bar and select `lint-workflows / Lint Workflows` and `lint-workflows / changes`.
+Both of these should be selected on ALL of our repositories.
+It is in the format `<workfow-name>/<job-name>`
+               - TIPS:
                  - Search for the job name of the respective workflow.
                  - Jobs to be added must have been run within the past 7 days against the respective repository.
                  - See [GitHub docs] for more details.
     1. :ballot_box_with_check: `Require signed commits`
     1. :ballot_box_with_check: `Do not allow bypassing the above settings`
     1. Click `Save changes` at the bottom of the page.